Agricultural Marketing Service, USDA.

 This rule changes the reporting requirements currently prescribed under the order.
-This rule suspends the weekly handler reporting requirements required under the order.
+This rule continues in effect the action that indefinitely suspended the weekly handler reporting requirements required under the order.
 The information from the weekly report is no longer being used by the industry or the Committee staff and the germane information is available from other sources.
 This action reduces the reporting burden on handlers, while aligning information collection requirements with the needs of the industry.
 This rule revises § 915.150, which specifies the requisite reporting requirements.
 Authority for this action is provided for in § 915.60 of the order.
 The Committee unanimously recommended this change at a meeting held on April 19, 2006.

 This rule is not expected to result in any additional costs for handlers.
-This rule reduces the reporting burden on handlers by indefinitely suspending the provisions requiring the submission of a weekly report.
+This rule continues in effect the action that reduced the reporting burden on handlers by indefinitely suspending the provisions requiring the submission of a weekly report.
 It also reduces the amount of time required by the Committee staff to monitor and review handler reports.
 Thus, this rule offers the potential for cost savings.
 The potential reduction in costs would benefit all handlers regardless of their size.
 Consequently, the benefits of this rule are expected to be equally available to all.

 The Committee discussed keeping the weekly reporting requirements in place as an alternative to this action.
 However, the Committee believes continuing to collect information that is no longer being utilized by the industry or the Committee staff is unnecessary.
 Therefore, this alternative was rejected.

-The AMS is committed to complying with the E-Government Act, to promote the use of the Internet and other information technologies to provide increased opportunities for citizen access to Government information and services, and for other purposes.
+The AMS is committed to complying with the E-Government Act, to promote the use of the Internet and other Start Printed Page 16263information technologies to provide increased opportunities for citizen access to Government information and services, and for other purposes.

 A small business guide on complying with fruit, vegetable, and specialty crop marketing agreements and orders may be viewed at: http://www.ams.usda.gov/fv/moab.html.
 Any questions about the compliance guide should be sent to Jay Guerber at the previously mentioned address in the FOR FURTHER INFORMATION CONTACT section.

-List of Subjects in 7 CFR Part 915End List of Subjects Start Amendment Part
+List of Subjects in 7 CFR Part 915End List of Subjects Start Part

 PART 915—AVOCADOS GROWN IN SOUTH FLORIDAEnd Part Start Amendment Part